 - 2 Tablespoons Cornstarch mixed well with ¼ cup of cold water until smooth

 - Ground white pepper to taste you can use black if need be

 - 2 Green Onions Sliced

 In a small bowl, mix together the soy sauce, rice wine vinegar, brown sugar, oyster sauce, and sesame oil.
 Set aside.

 Heat the vegetable oil in a wok or large skillet over high heat and add the shrimp and stir fry until pink (about 2 minutes).
 Remove from wok and set aside.

 Using the same pan, add in the garlic and ginger and stir to combine.
 Cook for about a minute.

 Pour in the sherry.
 Stir it around, scraping the bottom of the pan to loosen all the flavorful bits that may have stuck to the wok.
 Cook for about 2 minutes to cook off the alcohol.

 Turn the heat to medium-low and pour in the sauce mixture, then mix in the cornstarch mixture.
-Stir the sauce for 1 to 2 minutes to thicken, then add the cashews and stir to coat everything with the sauce.
+Stir the sauce for 1 to 2 minutes to thicken, then add the cashews and pepper (to taste). stir to coat everything with the sauce.
 You can add a little water if the sauce looks too thick.
 Add the shrimp to the sauce.

 Sprinkle on the green onions.
 Serve with cooked rice.